 - Define Team Building Activities plan by April

-- Coaching of key people in the Sales team by May
+- Coach key people in the Sales team by May

-- Employee Satisfaction Survey by mid-June: Employee Satisfaction Index >89%
+- Run the Employee Satisfaction Survey by mid-June: Employee Satisfaction Index >89%

 This objective has been defined for the second quarter of the year (Period) and it has four Key Results, each of them with a Due Date and a Target Result, so therefore totally measurable.

 Alignment is key for organizational success.
-By aligning OKRs, you can set Top-Down or ask for Bottom-Up objectives
+By aligning OKRs, you can set Top-Down or request Bottom-Up objectives

-Setting Top-Down objectives will ensure that the organization is totally aligned with Company Goals.
-And asking for Bottom-Up objectives will leverage the commitment, innovation, and knowledge of every person in your organization to reach your goals.
+Setting Top-Down objectives ensures that the organization is completely aligned with the Company Goals.
+On the other hand, asking for Bottom-Up objectives leverages the commitment, innovation, and knowledge of every person in your organization towards the achievement of your goals.

-A good balance between both types of objectives is key for OKRs implementation success.
-A best practice is set at least 50%-60% of the objectives Top-Down.
+A good balance between both types of objectives is key to OKR implementation success.
+The best practice is to set at least 50%-60% of the objectives Top-Down.

-In order to guarantee alignment in the organization, any sort of objective has to be related to the Company Goal in some way: it could be related directly to the Company Goal or it could be related to an upper Objective through a parent Key Result.
+In order to guarantee alignment in the organization, every objective has to be related to the Company Goal in some way: it could be a direct child of the Company Goal or it could be related to an upper Objective through a parent Key Result.
 Each objective in the organization has to be related and contribute to another objective through one of its key results.

-In this way the whole organization will be aligned with the Company goal and the Main Objectives.
+This way, the whole organization is aligned with the Company goal and Main Objectives.